 While we are not arguing that pornography by itself leads to rape and other behaviors Ron Jeremy and James Deen exhibit—especially since most porn consumers aren’t sexually aggressive—there is no doubt that the porn industry needs to be included in the larger conversation about sexual assault and abuse in our society.

-No, watching porn won’t make every consumer a sexual predator, but we cannot continue to be complacent in the face of serious abuse allegations in an industry that our society worships and celebrates.
+We cannot continue to be complacent in the face of serious abuse allegations in an industry that our society celebrates.
 We cannot continue to be silent, and victim-blame performers who are abused.
 We cannot continue to stand by and let abuse be normalized.

 We’re here to say that normalizing assault, abuse, rape, exploitation, harassment, and any other misbehavior that’s often shown as sexual fantasy and entertainment in porn videos is not normal.
 Nor is it normal to normalize these unacceptable behaviors in any industry, even if it’s at a porn convention or on a porn set.
 We can do better than that, and victims deserve better than that.

 Our hope is that these men, regardless of their status in the porn world, will be thoroughly investigated for their alleged crimes.
 We hope you’ll join us in fighting against exploitation everywhere.